Investigation of Commonwealth Financial Network Broker Benjamin Bourgeois

 In May 2019, FINRA barred Bourgeois after he consented to the sanction and to the entry of findings that he failed to produce documents and information requested by FINRA during the course of an investigation into allegations reported on his Form U5 that he, among other things, borrowed money from a customer, converted customer funds, and committed fraud.

-Bourgeois has been the subject of three customer complaints between 2001 and 2019, one of which was closed without action, according to his CRD report:
+Bourgeois has been the subject of three customer complaints between 2001 and 2019, one of which was closed without action, according to his CRD report.
+Recent complaints are regarding:

 Pursuant to FINRA Rules, member firms are responsible for supervising a broker’s activities during the time the broker is registered with the firm.
 Therefore, Commonwealth Financial Network may be liable for investment or other losses suffered by Bourgeois’ customers.